 The rated output tells you the amount of power it can produce at any moment, while the peak output specification refers to the maximum power a unit can handle in short bursts.
 Peak or surge capacity is critical since turning appliances on and off requires quick electrical surges.

 The best dual fuel generators will offer peak power output between 1,000 to 12,000 watts.
-Some generators even specify the power output while using gasoline versus propane.
+Some generators even specify the power output while using petrol versus propane.
 Ideally, look for a dual-fuel generator that can deliver a rated output that exceeds your home consumption needs.

 Make sure to consider the fuel storage capacity as well.
 The more capacity, the longer runtime you’ll have for extended blackouts.
 A backup power generator is an essential item to prepare for natural disasters and other worst-case scenarios.